christianahsasona/alx-system_engineering-devops/0x01-shell_permissions/README.md

-14. Script that changes the owner too vincent and group owner to staff for all files and directories
+15. Script that changes the owner and group owner of _hello to vincent and staff respectively